 3. Post-Review Stage

-- re-evaluation to ensure that all safety protocols remain effective over time.
+- Scheduled re-evaluation to confirm that safety protocols remain effective as operating conditions, equipment condition, and regulatory requirements evolve

 Common Challenges in Implementing PSSR